Jeep Grand Commander: Plug-in hybrid

 The Commander PHEV is Jeep's first electric vehicle product in China.
 The Commander PHEV is fitted with Fiat Chrysler’s 2.0-liter turbocharged GME-T4 gasoline engine and two electric motors capable of driving the vehicle up to 900 km with fuel economy of 1.6 L/100 km.
 The plug-in hybrid vehicle features a 13 kWh lithium-ion battery pack stored underneath the floor, and can be fully recharged in two hours using a 220V 30A charging station and the 6.6 kWh on-board charger.
-8 hours are need to fully charge the vehicle using the standard charging equipment that comes with the vehicle.
-Four E-drive modes including Hybrid, Electric, E-Save and Sport are available and selection could be done via a rotary switch in the center console.
-Hybrid mode is default, while Electric limits top speed to 125 km/h and saves gas for later use.
+8 hours are needed to fully charge the vehicle using the standard charging equipment that comes with the vehicle.
+Four E-drive modes, including Hybrid, Electric, E-Save, and Sport, are available, and selection could be done via a rotary switch in the center console.
+Hybrid mode is the default, while Electric limits top speed to 125 km/h and saves gas for later use.
 The E-Save mode maintains battery, while Sport mode produces maximum output.
 According to GAC-FCA, the Commander PHEV has a range of 70 km on one charge when powered by batteries only.

-Due to the battery placement, the PHEV is only available as 5 seater.
+Due to the battery placement, the PHEV is only available as 5 5-seater.
 In 2020, the name was changed from Commander PHEV to Grand Commander PHEV, and renamed again to Grand Commander e with the 2022 facelift.